 6 strata trends to watch out for after NSW elections

-According to the National Strata Data Report 2018, apartment living is on the rise and in NSW alone, the number of apartment residents are as high as 15%.
+According to the National Strata Data Report 2018, apartment living is on the rise and in NSW alone, the number of apartment residents is as high as 15%.
 There is also an increased preference for community living and strata property ownership.
-This means strata-managed apartments will require more focus around their governance and management.
+This means strata-managed apartments will require more focus on their governance and management.

 In the upcoming government elections NSW stands to play a key role in defining new policies and regulations around strata apartment living:

 - Sustainability and energy efficiency